Difference Between Agile vs Scrum vs Waterfall

 Conclusion- Agile vs Scrum vs Waterfall

 Agile and Waterfall are very different end products.
-Waterfall could be applied to almost all types of IT projects but both agile and scrum have their own restrictions based on the kind of project they are involved.
+Almost all types of IT projects can apply the Waterfall methodology, while Agile and Scrum methodologies have restrictions based on the type of project they involve.

 Recommended Articles

 This has been a guide to the top difference between Agile vs Scrum vs Waterfall.
-Here we also discuss the Agile vs Scrum vs Waterfall key differences with infographics, and a comparison table.
+Here we also discuss the key differences between Agile vs Scrum vs Waterfall with infographics and a comparison table.
 You may also have a look at the following articles to learn more.